White Nationalist Groups Intensifying Propaganda And Recruiting Across Western States

-White nationalist groups like Patriot Front and American Identity Movement — formerly known as Identity Evropa — are increasing their propaganda and recruiting efforts across the west, according to NPR.
+White nationalist groups like Patriot Front and American Identity Movement — formerly known as Identity Evropa — are increasing their propaganda and recruiting efforts across the western U.S., according to NPR.
 This increase has prompted authorities to examine whether last week’s terror attack on two New Zealand mosques is related to the European-based breed of white nationalism that these groups embody.

-The movement formed in France in 2016 and is based on the belief that white people and their culture in Europe and North America are being displaced by non-European immigrants and their cultures.
+The movement formed in France in 2016, and is broadly based on the belief that white people and their culture in Europe and North America are being displaced by non-European immigrants and their cultures.
 In recent months, groups that identify with this belief have been putting up posters on college campuses in Utah, California, Colorado, Wyoming, and Montana.
 Typically, members remain anonymous and take to social media to promote their beliefs.

-Ruth V. Watkins, University of Utah president, released a statement back in January on the tactics of these white nationalist groups.
+Ruth V. Watkins, University of Utah president, released a statement back in January concerning the tactics of these white nationalist groups.

 “These cowardly, faceless and non-university sanctioned tactics are designed to disrupt and frighten individuals and communities, and to garner attention for an insidious ideology that has no place on our campus or in our community.”

-But when people speak out against white nationalist movements it often adds fuel to the fire.
-In response to this statement, Patrick Casey, executive director of Identity Evropa, acknowledged the mainstream coverage his group was receiving and suggested that the group was considering increasing its efforts in Utah.
+But when people speak out against white nationalist movements, it often adds fuel to the fire.
+In response to this statement, Patrick Casey, executive director of Identity Evropa, acknowledged the mainstream coverage his group was receiving.
+He suggested that the group was considering increasing its efforts in Utah.

 White supremacist propaganda has increased by over 180 percent this past year, the Anti-Defamation League said, as groups recruit disaffected white kids looking for community.